Travel.State.Gov > Intercountry Adoption > Post Adoption > Adoptees

 Such archiving ensures that:

 If an accredited or approved adoption service provider was acting as a primary provider in your intercountry adoption case, you may contact that adoption service provider to request copies of your adoption records.
 Their contact information is available on the Intercountry Adoption Accreditation and Maintenance Entity, Inc. (IAAME)’s website.

-You may also consider retrieving copies of your adoption and immigration related documents, including your birth certificate, adoption decree, and Permanent Resident Card with your Alien Registration Number, from USCIS.
-This can be done for free by filing Form G-884, Return of Original Documents, with USCIS or through a request under the Freedom of Information Act (5 U.S.C. §552).
+You may also consider retrieving copies of your adoption and immigration-related documents, including your birth certificate, adoption decree, and Permanent Resident Card with your Alien Registration Number, from USCIS.
+This can be done for free by filing Form G-639, Freedom of Information Act/ Privacy Act Request under the Freedom of Information Act (5 U.S.C. §552).
 Please refer to the USCIS Freedom of Information Act Request Guide.

-At some point in their lives, many adoptees travel abroad.
-If you decide to travel abroad, we offer some resources that will help you prepare for your trip.
-Note that these travel tips are targeted towards individuals with U.S. citizenship.
+If you plan to travel abroad, please note that these travel tips are for individuals with U.S. citizenship.
 USCIS provides travel tips for U.S. lawful permanent residents.

 U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
 Only the Department of State has the authority to grant, issue, or verify U.S. passports.

-The Department of State’s Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print – all in one place.
+The Department of State’s Passport Application Wizard can help with determining which passport form to file, how to complete the form online, and estimate your payment.

 Obtaining a Visa

-In addition to a U.S. passport, you may also need to obtain a visa to travel abroad.
-Where required, visas are affixed to a traveler’s passport and may be necessary to enter a foreign nation.
-To find information about obtaining a visa, see the Department of State’s Country Specific Information.
+In addition to a U.S. passport, a visa may be needed to travel abroad.
+If required, visas are affixed to a traveler’s passport and may be necessary to enter a foreign nation.
+To find information about obtaining a foreign visa, see the Department of State’s Country Specific Information.